Hermetic Programming: Parameterizing Access to State

 Pointers Are Live

-A pointer to mutable state is live under this test because it is retargetable: in any context that treats pointers extensionally (not inspecting their numeric address), you can substitute a pointer to one region with a pointer to a fresh region and obtain an isomorphic interaction trace over that region.
+A pointer to mutable state is live under this test because it is retargetable: in any context that treats pointers extensionally, rather than inspecting their numeric addresses, a pointer to one region can be substituted with a pointer to a fresh region, yielding an isomorphic interaction trace over that region.

 This remains true even in a memory-unsafe language where pointers are forgeable from integers.
 That is not a contradiction: liveness is about whether a value can serve as a retargetable conduit to state.
 Hermeticity is a stronger language property: it requires eliminating ambient ways to obtain conduits.
 In a language like C, the dereference operator (*) and integer-to-pointer casts act as ambient authority over memory.

-A hermetic programming language must therefore make live values unforgeable—some form of memory safety / capability safety—so that a program cannot conjure access to arbitrary memory out of thin air.
+A hermetic programming language must therefore make live values unforgeable—that is, it must provide some form of memory safety or capability safety—so that a program cannot conjure access to arbitrary memory out of thin air.

 References

-A live value is not necessarily a “reference”.
-It’s not clear how to define exactly what constitutes a reference in some languages.
-But practically, a live value must be connected to state through some sort of reference graph: values (nodes) that embed references (edges) to other values.
-Even a built-in function such as now that accesses the system clock directly via CPU instructions can be thought of as embedding a reference to the clock.
+A live value is not necessarily a “reference.”
+It is not clear how to define exactly what constitutes a reference in some languages.
+But practically, a live value must be connected to state through some sort of reference graph: values as nodes that embed references as edges to other values.
+Even a built-in function such as now, which accesses the system clock directly via CPU instructions, can be thought of as embedding a reference to the clock.
 And a function that calls now can be thought of as embedding a reference to now, and so on.

 Appendix E: Closures and Methods